DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 ## eth_hashrate
 * [EH-1] eth_hashrate **MUST** return the hashes per second that the client is using to mine blocks.
 * [EH-2] eth_hashrate **MUST** return 0x0 when the client does not have mining enabled.
+* Currently mining on a testnet and eth_hashrate returns 0
+* returns any valu
 ## eth_submitHashrate
 * [ESH] eth_submitHashrate **MUST** return true when the client successfully submits a `hashrate` and an `id`.
 Where is it submitted?
 * [ESH] eth_submitHashrate **MUST** return true when the client submits their hashrate while not mining.